 The investment of the Group's cash resources is managed to minimize risk while seeking to enhance yield.
-The holding of cash and cash equivalent, equity investments at FVOCI, AFS investments, debt instruments at amortized cost and HTM investments exposes the Group to credit risk of the counterparty, with a maximum exposure equal to the carrying amount of the financial assets, if the counterparty is unwilling or unable to fulfill its obligation.
+The holding of Equity instruments at FVOCI, and Debt instruments at amortized cost exposes the Group to credit risk of the counterparty, with a maximum exposure equal to the carrying amount of the financial assets, if the counterparty is unwilling or unable to fulfill its obligation.
 Credit risk management involves entering into transactions with counterparties that have acceptable credit standing.

-In 2019 and 2018, the Group's cash in banks and cash equivalents, short-term and long-term investments are considered high-grade while the remaining financial assets are considered standard grade.
+In 2020 and 2019, the Group's cash in banks and cash equivalents, short-term and long-term investments are considered high-grade while the remaining financial assets are considered standard grade.